Updated January 7, 2018

-Unfortunately, counterfeit money is relatively common in Argentina.
+Counterfeit money was relatively common in Argentina in years past, but as newer, larger denomination bills arrive made with better tech the amount of fakes reported are decreasing.
+Stay vigilant though!
 The most common places to receive fake bills are taxis and night clubs or bars.
 It is unlikely that an ATM, hotel, restaurant or store front of any kind will pass on counterfeit bills.

 Where might you run into a fake bill?